PenguinDLL/bar-nuttyb-tips/mkdocs/docs/index.md

-# Welcome to Fast's guide to 100 raptor queens !
+# Welcome to Fast's Guide to 100 Raptor Queens !

 ## Some tips